Skip to main content

 Source: 3132 Caption List; 603rd reunion mailing list; 3132 Pine Camp Photo Names; photo courtesy 10th Mountain Division Museum

-Hilton Railey was born on August 1, 1895, in New Orleans, Louisiana.
+Hilton Railey was born on August 1, 1895, in New Orleans, LA.
 His father, William Railey, was in the insurance business, and also involved with the Citizens League, an organization formed in the late 19th century with the goal of cleaning up city politics by overthrowing the political ring then in control of New Orleans.

 Hilton was descended from several generations of New Orleanians, and was also the great-nephew of Jefferson Davis.
 He had an early goal to be an actor, which didn't please his father very much.
 He acted in a few screen and stage roles, but eventually settled down to study journalism at Tulane.